Summer Work

 - Read a book in a format (or genre) that I don’t normally read for fun.

 Visit a library, bookstore, or online bookseller and find book titles that interest you and meet these challenges.
 Read at least two books.
 Each selection should meet at least one of the above criteria.
-In September, we will share what we have read over the summer and respond through writing assignments in English class.
+In September, we will share what we have read over the summer and respond through an assignment in English class.

-- Math 6 - Summer Solutions Math 6
+- Math 6 – Summer Solutions Intermediate (IB)

-- Accelerated Math 6 - Summer Solutions Math 7
+- Accelerated and Honors Math 6 – Summer Solutions Pre-Algebra (PA)

 Rising Eighth Grade